rveciana/BasemapTutorial/docs/plotting_data.rst

 	:linenos:

 * The example creates four examples to show different options
-* Lines 14 to 25 read all the points, corresponding to lighning data, as explained at the section :ref:`shapefile_points`.
+* Lines 14 to 25 read all the points, corresponding to lightning data, as explained at the section :ref:`shapefile_points`.
 * The first example shows the minimum use of hexbin.
-Note that the bins are quite small, that the zones with no occurrences are plotted with dark blue while the zones outsode the shaefile data bounding box stay without data
+Note that the bins are quite small, that the zones with no occurrences are plotted with dark blue while the zones outside the shapefile data bounding box stay without data
 * The second example changes the bin (hexagon) size using the gridsize argument, sets a minimum of occurrences to plot the data with mincnt and makes the colors to behave in a logarithmic scale with bins.
 Note that the color bar shows the value of the logarithm
 * To avoid the color bar to show the logarithm value, I found `this solution at StackOverflow <http://stackoverflow.com/questions/17201172/a-logarithmic-colorbar-in-matplotlib-scatter-plot>`_ that substitutes the bins argument but draws the same while getting a better color bar
 * The last example shows how to use the C argument.